 What did the Jailwinds represent to you, growing up?

 I have always associated Jailwinds with crime.
 From boob heads, drug dealers, and graffiti writers they were the shoe I would see people wearing and know they were up to no good.
+Who was wearing them?

 The first people I saw wearing Tailwinds were older graffiti writers or lads hanging around the city or local train station usually fresh out of jail.
 They had the appeal of the shoe saying: "stay the fuck away from me, don't look at me."